 Details about the personal declaration are in a third place.
 This paper helps prove the marriage or partnership is real, not just for a visa.
 Officials use this to make sure the couple really plans to stay together.

 Knowing these rules is crucial for expats marrying in the Netherlands.
-It helps them work through the various legal steps.
+It helps them work through the various legal steps, including understanding the legal requirements for expats.
 This ensures their big day goes smoothly even if it’s an international affair.

 Documentation for Expat Marriage in Netherlands